 - Any recommended accommodations.

-In order to ensure appropriate accommodations are being considered, we ask that documentation be as current as possible.
+We ask that documentation be as current as possible to ensure appropriate accommodations are considered.
 All documentation should be submitted via email or turned in to a staff member.

 - Schedule an appointment with one of the staff members in the Center for Accessibility